-Blueberry bushes not only provide delicious fruit, but also add a lovely whimsical element the garden.
-While blueberries can be a bit particular about their soil conditions, there are certainly some wonderful plant pairings for them.
-The best companion plants for blueberries have the following characteristics:
+Blueberry bushes provide delicious fruit and add a lovely whimsical element to the garden.
+While blueberries can be a bit particular about their soil conditions, there are certainly some wonderful plant pairings for blueberry companion planting.

 - Attract pollinators during the spring blueberry blossom season